 This list is designed to highlight gear that can be bought on a budget yet also last for several years.
 After all, “bring your own tech” and "work-from-home" are trends that are likely to stick around even beyond the pandemic.

 With that in mind, college (and even high school) students may want to invest in "school" technology that could also serve them in their working careers.
-Here is the essential tech for at-home college students in 2020.
+Here is the essential tech for at-home college students.

 Unlimited Cell Phone Plan